Updated on December 16, 2024.

 Many things improve with age.
 Fine wine, for instance, grows more complex, more enjoyable, and more valuable.
 So why not consider the possibility that one’s sexuality develops similarly as it matures?

-Sure, your experience of intimacy during midlife and beyond is not likely to be the same as it was in your younger years.
+Your experience of intimacy during midlife and beyond is not likely to be the same as it was in your younger years.
 Some age-related physical changes may be unavoidable.
-But these changes don't have to interfere with your being intimate.
+But these changes may not have to interfere with your being intimate.
 Your sex life is by no means destined to be dull or disappointing as you grow older.
 Quite the contrary.

 The fact is, there's no one right way to experience sex.
-The way you express your sexuality is shaped by your individuality and your personal circumstances.
-Whether you're single or in a relationship, disabled or able-bodied, young or old, think of your sexuality as a unique part of who you are.
+The way you express your sexuality is shaped by your personality and circumstances.
+Whether you're single or in a relationship, disabled or able-bodied, younger or older, think of your sexuality as a unique part of who you are.
 By taking a more personal, less prescribed approach to sex and intimacy, you allow yourself the freedom to adapt your sex life according to your changing needs.

 The first step to maintaining an active, fulfilling sex life is getting to know some of the normal physical changes you're likely to experience as you get older.
 The next step is being open to making a few simple adjustments to your standard sexual routine.